Dhghomon/easy_rust/README.md

 ### serde

-`serde` is a popular crate that lets you convert to and from formats like JSON, YAML, etc. The most common way to use it is by creating a `struct` with twon attributes on top.
+`serde` is a popular crate that lets you convert to and from formats like JSON, YAML, etc. The most common way to use it is by creating a `struct` with two attributes on top.
 [It looks like this](https://serde.rs/):

 ```rust
 #[derive(Serialize, Deserialize, Debug)]